Brent Crude

 Key Takeaways

-- 15 of 23 stocks beat SPY.
-The basket provided broad outperformance, not just from a few winners.
+- 16 of 23 stocks beat SPY.
+Broad outperformance, not just a few winners.
+Alpha improving as conflict persists.

 ⚠ HINDSIGHT CAVEAT: This is NOT a true backtest.
 The ranking model (Gabriel) was built on March 31 with full knowledge of the war's progression.
 Look-ahead bias contaminates these results.
 Treat this as feature analysis, not a prediction track record.
 Real out-of-sample tracking begins April 1, 2026.